weecology/DeepForest/docs/Evaluation.md

     m.config["validation"]["root_dir] = root_dir
     results = m.trainer.validate(m)
 ```
 This creates a dictionary of the average IoU ('iou') as well as 'iou' for each class.
 Here there is just one class, 'Tree'.
 Then the COCO mAP scores.
-See Further Reading above for explanation of mAP level scores.
-The val_bbox_regression is the loss function of the object detection box head, the loss_classification is the loss function of the object classification head.
+See Further Reading above for an explanation of mAP level scores.
+The val_bbox_regression is the loss function of the object detection box head, and the loss_classification is the loss function of the object classification head.
 ```
         classes                    0.0
            iou              0.6305446564807566